jason-lieb/obsidian-browser-interface-plugin/README.md

 ### Limitations

 This plugin currently only has the essential functions.
-Also, the `Open Tab` and `Delete Tab` work by clicking on the row of the desired tab and then clicking the associated button.
+The `Open Tab` and `Delete Tab` work by clicking on the row of the desired tab and then clicking the associated button.
+Also, the buttons don't work in reading mode from a limitation from obsidian.

 ### Screenshot
 ![obsidian browser interface plugin screenshot](screenshot.png)